vishalbelsare/TOGL/README.md

 # Topological Graph Neural Networks

-This repository contains the code for the ICML 2021 submission "Topological GNNs".
+This repository contains the code for the NeurIPS 2021 submission "Topological GNNs".
 This repository requires either python 3.7 or 3.8 to be installed.

 ## Quickstart